 When interest rates are on the rise, the economy is typically nearing a peak, as the Federal Reserve raises rates when the economy appears to be growing too quickly, and thus inflation is a concern.
 Those who aim to time the market with sectors have the goal of capturing positive returns on the upside while preparing to protect against harder declines when the market turns down.

 Therefore, traders and investors may consider sectors that tend to perform best (fall in price the least) when the market and economy head downward.

 Consumer Staples Sector

-Also known as "noncyclicals."
+Consumer staples are also known as "noncyclical."
 People still need to buy groceries and other products for daily living, collectively called consumer staples, when a recession hits.

 Health Care Sector

 Like consumer staples, consumers need medicine and go to the doctor in both good and bad times.
 This necessity is why the healthcare sector may not get hit as hard in a bear market as the broader market averages.

 Gold and Precious Metals

 When traders and investors anticipate an economic slowdown, they tend to move into funds that invest in real asset types, such as gold funds, that they perceive to be more reliable than investment securities, currencies, and cash.

 Bond prices move in the opposite direction as interest rates, and some bond types can minimize interest rate risk in bear market conditions:

 Rising interest rates make bond prices go down, but the longer the maturity, the further prices will fall.
 Therefore the opposite is true: bonds of shorter maturities do better than those with longer maturities in a rising interest rate environment because of their prices.

 Keep in mind that "doing better" may still mean falling prices, although the decline is generally less severe.

 Although the maturities are longer with these funds, no investor knows what interest rates and inflation will do.
 So, intermediate-term bond funds can provide a good middle-of-the-road option for investors who wisely avoid predicting what the bond market will do in the short-term.